 No anion gap should be reported if any of the 4 concentrations are not reported.
-Any calculated anion gap less than 10 mmol/l shall not be considered as valid.
+Any calculated anion gap less than 10 mmol/L shall not be considered as valid.

 OPERATOR MENU FLOW CHART

 The following Fig. 7 has been provided as an illustration.
 The design and flow chart/s may vary from model to model depending upon the claims and specifications of the manufacturer.